 You can also read here the interview of Steve as Flavour Ambassador.

-Margaux is Flavour Creation Manager and from this year also in charge of the MANE flavourist School.
+Margaux is Flavour Creation Manager and from this year also in charge of the flavourist School at her company.

 She has the opportunity to share her knowledge and passion for flavours with 3 new junior flavourists, who have been directly involved in the creation of the Flavour of Europe too.